ewaldmire/ascender/docs/docsite/rst/userguide/execution_environments.rst

 In order to use an |ee| in a job, a few components are required:

-- Use the Ascender user interface to specify the |ee| you :ref:`build<ug_build_ees>` to use in your job templates.
+- Use the climber user interface to specify the |ee| you :ref:`build<ug_build_ees>` to use in your job templates.

 - Depending on whether an |ee| is made available for global use or tied to an organization, you must have the appropriate level of administrator privileges in order to use an |ee| in a job. |Ees| tied to an organization require Organization administrators to be able to run jobs with those |ees|.

 - Before running a job or job template that uses an |ee| that has a credential assigned to it, be sure that the credential contains a username, host, and password.

-1. Click **Execution Environments** from the left navigation bar of the Ascender user interface.
+1. Click **Execution Environments** from the left navigation bar of the climber user interface.

 2. Add an |ee| by selecting the **Add** button.